ryanr-s/omarchy-dropdown-overlay/README.md

 # ryanrs.dropdown-overlay

-ALll credit goes to https://github.com/crueber/omarchy-hermes-desktop-overlay
+All credit goes to https://github.com/crueber/omarchy-hermes-desktop-overlay

 A Quake-style pull-down HUD for any app or web app on [Omarchy](https://omarchy.org).
 Press a hotkey and the app drops down over whatever you're doing, floating